 Attention provides for growth

 For many digital teams, online customer feedback is not imperative.
 Strangely enough they agree that the voice of the customer is important.
 One of the reasons for this is that it is not always clear what can be yielded from online feedback.
 I admit, it is easier to determine the ROI of an Adwords campaign.
 Online feedback is perhaps less tangible in terms of “invest this” and “earn that”.
 However, it is primarily the insights that you receive that ensure more growth in revenue (ROI).
 Imagine what it could mean for your website, your products, your service, and even your team and organisation.
-Want to learn more about Mopinion’s feedback reporting and analysis platform?
+Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.

 So be sure to pay attention to the feedback from your customers, the feedback tools you use and know how to prioritise.